Contents

 • First Visit: San Diego Zoo

-• We spent about 5 hours here, and both the child and adults enjoyed it.
-It’s essential to take the Skyfari and Bus Tour.
-To save money, I purchased a $159 San Diego Zoo annual pass, which included 1 free ticket and 2 half-off coupons, making it a better deal overall.
+• We spent a whole day here, about 5 hours or so.
+The kids really enjoyed it, and the adults didn’t find it boring either.
+You must ride the Skyfari and Bus Tour.
+To save money, I bought a $159 San Diego Zoo annual pass, which included one free ticket and two half-price coupons, making it a better deal overall.

 • Second Visit:

-• We specifically took them to see the USS Midway Museum.
-Tickets were purchased on Taobao at a good deal.
-The museum opens at 10 am.
-If one is patient, it’s possible to spend 3-4 hours or even longer exploring, but my parents and brother, who don’t understand English and lack the patience for detailed exploration, stayed for only 2 hours.
+• I specifically took them to see the USS Midway Museum.
+The tickets were bought on Taobao, which was very affordable, and it opens at 10 am.
+If you have the patience, you could spend 3-4 hours or even longer in this museum.
+However, my parents and younger brother don’t understand English and lacked the patience to explore, so they only stayed for 2 hours before leaving.

-• 12:30 pm - 2 pm: Picnic in Tidelands Park on Coronado Island
+• 12:30pm - 2pm: Picnic in the Tidelands Park on Coronado Island

-• The picnic at this park served mainly to meet with my kayaking friends from San Diego, who were eager to meet my family from China.
-The park is delightful, with good views (overlooking downtown San Diego’s skyscrapers and the Coronado Bridge), free parking, picnic tables, restrooms, and children’s play areas.
-The drive across the Coronado Bridge also offers beautiful scenery.
+• We went to this park for a picnic mainly to meet up with my kayaking friends from San Diego and have a meal together.
+They were eager to meet my family from China.
+This park is quite nice, with great views (you can see the skyscrapers of downtown San Diego and the Coronado Bridge), plus it has free parking, picnic tables and chairs, restrooms, and facilities for kids to play.
+The drive over the Coronado Bridge also offers nice scenery.

 • 2:30 - 3:30 pm: UC San Diego Campus

-• As a UCSD alumna, my parents were naturally interested in visiting and touring the campus.
-I showed them several iconic spots, including the Stone Bear, House on the Roof, and Geisel Library.
-The area around the library offers particularly nice views for photos.
+• Since I graduated from UCSD, my parents were naturally interested in walking around the campus.
+I took them to several iconic spots, including Stone Bear, House on the Roof, and Geisel Library.
+Personally, I think the area around the library has the best scenery, making it a great spot for photos.

 • Hike the Coastal Trail

-• La Jolla Cove seems more interesting with its sea lions, sea caves, and a Coastal Trail, though parking can be tricky.
-La Jolla Shores is an excellent place for a stroll and sunset viewing, arguably the most beautiful beach in San Diego.
-Both locations offer free parking.
+• I personally find La Jolla Cove to be more interesting, with seals and sea lions, sea caves, and a Coastal Trail, although parking can be a bit challenging.
+La Jolla Shores is certainly a great place for a walk to watch the sunset, and I think it’s the most beautiful beach in San Diego.
+Parking is free at both locations.

 Los Angeles

-Excluding trips to the Los Angeles airport, we took my parents and brother to Los Angeles twice, making a round trip each time.
+Excluding trips to Los Angeles airport, we took our parents and younger brother to Los Angeles twice, each time going and returning on the same day.

 • First Visit: California Science Center